 Community Air Quality Monitoring Using Low-Cost Air Sensors and Citizen Science Approaches (2020-2021)

-- Sponsor: Engaged Outreach and Scholarship Academy (EOSA) Award, Office of Community Engagement and Research, East Carolina University.
+- Sponsor: Engaged Outreach and Scholarship Academy (EOSA) Research Grant, Office of Community Engagement and Research, East Carolina University.

 - Project Objectives: To engage communities to establish a dense air monitoring network using low-cost sensors in eastern North Carolina.